chr1s-31x/PocketHealth-Internship-Challenge/README.md

 6. Modify the home page to display the user's favourite colour.

    - **Modification**: The user's favourite colour is retrieved by the "/home" page and applied as the center in a 3 part linear gradient to the background.
-The side colours of the gradient are the "/register" page background colours to maintain visual continuity between pages.
+The corner colours of the gradient are the "/register" page background colours to maintain visual continuity.
 If no favourite colour is selected, the background will mimic the colouring of the "/register" page.

 7. You may wish to perform some basic input sanitization and form validation in the front end.
 If you wish, go ahead and do so.